Scripture : Proverbs 14:14

 Backsliding in heart is a serious matter.
 God has no pleasure in us if we draw back from Him (Heb 10:38).
 The question now is “How can we keep our heart from backsliding?”
 The most important thing that we can do is to make sure that our heart is always completely surrendered to God.
 Then, we must also keep this surrendered heart with all diligence that it stays surrendered and does not become divided.
 If we find ourselves begin to be distracted by other things and we tend to do things our way, then it shows that our heart begins to stray away from its surrendered state.
 We must come to God as soon as possible, repent sincerely and surrender back our heart to Him.
 A daily communion with God and a consistent assembling of ourselves together where we can receive exhortation daily will create an atmosphere that helps us to keep our heart from backsliding.

-- The Gift Of God
+- Interceding In The Court Of God